- I am interested in U.S. stock exchange ticker tape. In particular, I want to identify

 "A" was for the American Stock Exchange (AMEX), "B" was for Boston, "C" was for the Chicago Stock Exchange or Cincinnati (there is

-disagreement in my readings), "M" was for Chicago, "P" was for the Pacific Stock Exchange (most likely San Francisco),
+disagreement in my readings), "M" was for the Mid-American Stock Exchange in Chicago, "P" was for the Pacific Stock Exchange (most likely San Francisco),

 "T" was for the Third Market (i.e., OTC, mostly Nasdaq), "X" was for the Philadelphia Stock Exchange,